wbamberg/idl-reference/docs/nsIWindowsRegKey.md

 This method removes a child key and all of its values.
 This method will
 fail if the key has any children of its own.

-@param relPath
-       The relative path from this key to the key to be removed.

 #### Parameters ####